uw-it-aca/interview-db/README.md

     $ pip install -r requirements.txt

-Create a django project in the interview-db dir:
+Create a django project in the interview_db dir:

     $ django-admin.py startproject project .

     That '.' at the end is important!

-Modify at least the following settings in interview-db/settings.py:
+Modify at least the following settings in interview_db/settings.py:

     Add to your INSTALLED_APPS:

-        'interview-db',
+        'interview_db',

 Create the intervies-db database